dataflowr/Project-graph-neural-net/README.md

 This repository aims at using powerful GNN (2-FGNN) on two different problems: graph alignment problem and node clustering.

-In this repository, we show how to use powerful GNN (2-FGNN) to solve a graph alignment problem.
+We first show how to use powerful GNN (2-FGNN) to solve a graph alignment problem.
 This code was used to derive the practical results in the following paper:

 Waiss Azizian, Marc Lelarge.
 Expressive Power of Invariant and Equivariant Graph Neural Networks, ICLR 2021.